JLuc/scribus-project-manager/README.md

 A scribus project manager using shell scripts
 =============================================

-Scribus project management tools with shell scripts.
+Scribus project management tools with shell bash scripts.

 Scribus doesnt provide any project management tools.
 These shell scripts mainly aim to compensate this.